 Wolkoff intends to appeal this decision, likely on the grounds that this decision has the U.S. Copyright Act basically preempting real property laws.
 In his view, this judgment theoretically prevents property owners from having an unfettered free reign of how they choose to run and maintain their own personal property.
 He will face an uphill battle given that Judge Block’s lengthy, well-supported decision, has already been rendered against him, but it is likely this dispute is not anywhere near the end of the story given the significant money involved.

 While on an artistic level this is certainly a sad story for art lovers and the artists of 5 Pointz as their community and artwork were all effectively destroyed in an instant, this is also a cause for celebration for the twenty-one 5 Pointz artists that received a significant precedent-setting damages award.
-The case helps establish VARA as a legitimate way to enforce artist’s rights, especially in the street art community.
+The case helps establish VARA as a legitimate way to enforce an artist’s rights, especially in the street art community.

 How Will the 5 Pointz Verdict Affect Other Artists?